Renault Clio: 2009

-Whilst trim levels largely remained the same, new for 2009 was the Clio GT variant, a "warm hatch" intended to slot between the regular Clio and the Clio 197 R.S..
+Whilst trim levels largely remained the same, new for 2009 was the Clio GT variant, a "warm hatch" intended to slot between the regular Clio and the new Clio 200 R.S..
 It featured a new, aggressive front bumper, as well as a black grille, extended side sills, stiffer, R.S-style suspension, a twin-tailpipe design, and a sporty lip spoiler on the rear tailgate.
+There was also the addition of a TomTom navigation system (TomTom Live on later years), which was equipped as standard on higher spec trim levels ending in TomTom, such as Dynamique TomTom and Initiale TomTom, and optional extras on other trim levels.

 The Renault Clio III also became the basis for the Renault Clio Gordini 20–34 (limited edition) introduced in the United Kingdom in 2010.
 The Clio Gordini 200 is equipped with a 2.0L F4R engine which develops 200 hp-metric.
 However, the limited edition is priced as low as the usual version.

 Following the launch of the Clio IV in 2012, the Clio III range was scaled back.
 However, in France and Spain, it remained on sale alongside the Clio IV as the "Clio Collection".
 This was positioned as a value-centric alternative to the new Clio IV, and was only available in a specification equivalent to that of the entry-level Clio III.
 Production of the Clio Collection lasted until 2014, marking the complete cessation of Clio III production.